parsaghaffari/browserbee/README.md

 If you're interested in contributing to build any of these features or to improve BrowserBee in any way, please head over to [CONTRIBUTING.md](CONTRIBUTING.md).

-## Architecture

-BrowserBee uses a modular agent architecture with three key modules:

-- **Agent Module** – Processes your instructions and maps them to browser actions
-- **Background Module** – Manages tab control, messaging, and task streaming
-- **UI Module** – Provides a clean sidebar interface for interaction and configuration

-Each module is designed with separation of concerns in mind, making the codebase maintainable and extensible.

-For detailed information about the architecture, component structure, and code organization, please see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Installation

 1. Clone this repository